voxpupuli/puppet-puppet_run_scheduler/README.md

 Parameters in private classes which can be set using Hiera to further adjust behavior.
 Because private classes cannot be declared resource-style, the only way to use these parameters is to set them in Hiera.

+#### `puppet_run_scheduler::posix::puppet_executable`

+_Default: "/opt/puppetlabs/bin/puppet"_

+The fully qualified path to the Puppet executable to run on Posix systems.
+All of the Puppet command-line arguments appropriate for perfoming a one-time run will be passed to this executable.

+#### `puppet_run_scheduler::windows::puppet_executable`

+_Default: "C:\Program Files\Puppet Labs\Puppet\bin\puppet.bat"_

+The fully qualified path to the Puppet executable to run on Windows systems.
+All of the Puppet command-line arguments appropriate for perfoming a one-time run will be passed to this executable.

 #### `puppet_run_scheduler::windows::scheduled_task_user`

 _Default: "system"_